emqx/eip/active/0010-runq-based-overload-protection.md

 - Different QoS messages would be handled differently.

   Such as drop low priority messages.

+- Stop hibernating processes.

+  gen_server should prefer not going to hibernate state.

 ### When runq is back to normal.